List of Reno 911! characters: Deputy Jones

 Deputy Sergeant Class II Sisyphus Cosman Jones (played by Cedric Yarbrough) is an emotionally detached African-American "smooth-talker" who frequently channels his need for attention into sexually promiscuous behavior.
 He is often called "Jonesy" by his co-workers.

 Jones was raised in Mound, Minnesota (a suburb of the "Twin Cities" area of Minneapolis-St. Paul).
 He has been described by Dangle as "a big, hardworking, robust, sort of mocha-ish person."
 He is a horrible dancer, but a talented singer with a wide vocal range, singing in either a deep baritone or a high-pitched, R&B-style falsetto.

-Jones was often partnered with Deputy Garcia and the two were close friends (until Garcia's death at the end of Season 5), even getting jobs together as shopping mall security guards when they lost their jobs as deputies and both getting promoted to mounted patrol, where they were still partners.
-Jones has some tense moments with him, once punching Garcia for making a racist joke, which caused him to be suspended.
+Jones is often partnered with Garcia and the two are close friends (until Garcia's death at the end of season 5), even getting jobs together as shopping mall security guards when they lose their jobs as deputies and both getting promoted to mounted patrol, where they are also assigned as partners.
+Their relationship is not without conflict, with Jones on one occasion punching Garcia for making a racist joke, causing him to be suspended.
 In season seven, after it is discovered that Garcia was born in Mexico and has been living as an illegal alien, he and Jones marry to keep him from being deported, after everyone else in the station refused to do so.

 Despite Garcia's racism, he and Jones have an awkwardly healthy working relationship.
 As close as they are, however, they occasionally engage in childish physical altercations with each other.
-It is implied—typically, by Deputy Williams herself—that he is Raineesha's ex-boyfriend, although he seems to pursue every woman other than her.
+It is implied – typically, by Deputy Williams herself – that he is Raineesha's ex-boyfriend, although he seems to pursue every woman other than her.

-Despite Williams' jealous attraction to him, he has an on-again/off-again, "booty call"-type relationship with Deputy Johnson.
-Jones is the only male deputy that does not have a moustache.
-Jones' first name was previously unknown, only revealed as starting with "S".
-In Reno 911!: Miami: The Lost Version, it is revealed that Jones' first name is Sven.
-However, in the season seven episode "Garcia Self Deports," Garcia refers to him as "Sisyphus Cosman Jones" during the vow exchange of their wedding ceremony.
+Despite Williams' jealous attraction to him, he has an on-again/off-again, "booty call"-type relationship with Johnson.
+Jones is the only male deputy without a mustache.
+Jones' first name is left unknown for most of the series, only revealed as starting with "S".
+In Miami: The Lost Version, it is revealed that Jones' first name is Sven.
+However, in the season seven episode "Garcia Self Deports", Garcia refers to him as "Sisyphus Cosman Jones" during the vow exchange of their wedding ceremony.

-In an episode in season 6, they watch a tape from the year 1988.
-In this time, he is revealed to be more confident than his current time, and has a sexual attraction to officer Raineesha Williams.
-Lt.
-Dangle then forwards the tape to November 10, 1988 involving a meth lab with armed dealers guarding it.
-After an assorted amount of mishaps, Jones starts to scream in an extremely high pitch voice, and runs out.
-Afterwards, he loses all sexual attraction to officer Raineesha Williams, and gained an attraction to officer Clementine Johnson.
+In season 6, the department watch a tape from 1988.
+In this time, Jones is revealed to be more confident than his current self, and has a sexual attraction to Williams.
+Dangle then forwards the tape to November 10, 1988, involving a meth lab with armed dealers guarding it.
+After assorted mishaps, Jones starts to scream in an extremely high-pitched voice and flees.
+Afterwards, he loses all sexual attraction to Williams, and gains an attraction to Johnson.

-Jones is the third in command below Lt.
-Dangle and Deputy Garcia, who holds the rank of Deputy Sergeant Class III, and is followed by Deputy Johnson, who holds the rank of Deputy Sergeant Class I.
+Jones is third in command below Dangle and Garcia, who holds the rank of Deputy Sergeant Class III, and is followed by Deputy Sergeant Class I Johnson.